 My tour took me to The Israeli Stock Exchange in Tel Aviv and The Center for Israeli Innovation.

-I took careful notes on this phenomenon during the center’s powerpoint presentation and have done research since I’ve been home.
+I took careful notes on this phenomenon during the center’s PowerPoint presentation and have done research since I’ve been home.

-Why is Israel such a innovative giant?
+Why is Israel such an innovative giant?

 - Talent 47% of people over 25 have a college degree.
 Hebrew College was founded in 1918 and has a collaboration program with many private companies.

-- Demographics Unlike Japan whose population is top heavy with elderly people, the bulk of Israel’s population is younger.
+- Demographics: Unlike Japan, whose population is top-heavy with elderly people, the bulk of Israel’s population is younger.

-- High Standard of Living at Affordable Prices The Silicon Wadi in and around Tel Aviv offers a great place to work and live
+- High Standard of Living at Affordable Prices.
+The Silicon Wadi in and around Tel Aviv offers a great place to work and live.

-- Culture At age 18, all Jewish men must be part of the national military for 32 months,all Jewish woman at that age must serve for two years.
-In addition to protecting their country, Israeli youth learn how to work in groups toward common goals and to problem solve.They interact with other social classes and have the opportunity to network.
-Young soldiers with high academic scores work in the special operations division and many of them go on to be hired by tech corporations or able to start their own companies that produce innovative products.
+- Culture: At age 18, all Jewish men must be part of the national military for 32 months, and all Jewish women at that age must serve for two years.
+In addition to protecting their country, Israeli youth learn how to work in groups toward common goals and to problem-solve.
+They interact with other social classes and have the opportunity to network.
+Young soldiers with high academic scores work in the special operations division, and many of them go on to be hired by tech corporations or start their own companies that produce innovative products.

 Copyright 2019@theautonomoustraveler.com All rights reserved.